jarmokivekas/tuamk-thesis/doc/main.md

 ## The Universal Software Radio Peripheral

-The USRP is a platform that is designed for research applications, and it is evident based on earlier research publications that is suitable for spectrum sensing applications.\cite{ni-white-15}\cite{angrisani16}
+The USRP is a software-defined radio platform that is designed for research applications, and it is suitable for spectrum sensing applications.\cite{ni-white-15}\cite{angrisani16}

 The majority of practical work in this thesis was done using a USRP-2932.

-The USRP has an FPGA that can be used for simple signal processing. however, due to the small size of the FPGA, it is limited in its capability and cannot be used to implement complex physical layer (PHY) layer DPS blocks for signal decoding.
-The FPGA's main purpose is to do resampling and type conversion of the digitized signal as well as handle network communication with the host PC, sample streaming, and control the RF daughterboard\cite{ni-forum-question}\cite{ettusN210}
+The USRP has an FPGA that can be used for simple signal processing.
+However, due to the small size of the FPGA, it is limited in its capability and cannot be used to implement complex physical layer (PHY) DPS blocks for signal decoding.
+The FPGA's main purpose is to do resampling and type conversion of the digitized signal as well as handle network communication with the host PC, sample streaming, and control the RF daughterboard.\cite{ni-forum-question}\cite{ettusN210}

 ## Data flow